 Roderick watched his screen in the Dugger.
-He watched as the several dozen transport vehicles began moving towards the city.
+He watched as the several dozen transport vehicles began moving toward the city.
 Most of them surfaced and crept along on treaded tires, but a few were still moving under the sand and hard earth.
-The ones under the ground would travel below the combatants and flank the Langeles Runner Core from behind.
+The ones under the ground would travel below the combatants and flank the Langeles Runnercore from behind.

-The radar screen saw the dots consolidating about a kilometer outside the cities boundary.
-Over the comm came Patrick’s voice.
-“Duggers, mount artillery and fire.
-Infantry Dismount and engage.
+The radar screen saw the dots consolidating about a kilometer outside the city’s boundary.
+Over the comm came Patrick’s voice: “Duggers, mount artillery and fire.
+Infantry, dismount and engage.
 Be ready.
 Here they come.”

 “AI, status check on our cargo?”

 “Sir, all three atomic weapons are stable and ready for deployment.”

 Miss appeared on the screen.
 Her short black hair was ragged and unkempt.
 She had a lean face that contrasted with her thick, cracked lips.
 A faint crosshatch of scars ran up the left side of her neck and ended just below her ear.
 Her time in the barrens had taken their toll, but there was still beauty to be found.
 Her brown eyes glittered with an inner fire that Roderick had always desired.
 His second in command stared back through the communications line, awaiting instructions.

 “It’s time, Miss.
 Uncouple the cargo cars and take down the legs.
 The main force and the fallen shield will keep Langeles security distracted.”

 Roderick felt a jolt as the cargo car he had taxied uncoupled from his Dugger.
 He felt lighter, more eager than before.
 His plan was unfolding perfectly so far.
 Now he had to wait.